MBH Bank: Sustainability and corporate responsibility

 MBH Bank has set strategic objectives to create infrastructure, products and services for both retail and corporate clients that will help them to achieve their own sustainability and climate goals.

 MBH Bank is a responsible partner in Green Finance, helping in areas such as waste and water management, energy consumption, energy efficiency and also areas of other projects with environmental impacts.

 At the Budapest Climate Summit 2023 international conference, the financial institution announced its comprehensive ESG program “Sustainable Future Bank”.
 The programme spans several years and aims to protect natural habitats and animal species and to achieve Hungary’s climate goals.

 To support biodiversity, the bank entered into cooperation with the Ministry of Agriculture and launched a joint program with Hungary’s 10 national parks to protect the country’s green habitats and wildlife.
 Through this collaboration, MBH bank is providing HUF 30 million in support to the National Parks.
 As part of MBH’s forest and tree planting campaigns, 13,000 native tree seedlings were planted last year with the involvement of the bank’s employees.

-MBH Bank developed a generational diversity program that has become popular both within the bank and externally, winning several professional HR awards.
+MBH Bank developed a generational diversity program that won several professional HR awards.

 MBH Bank’s social responsibility program covers a broad spectrum of initiatives.
 The bank’s priority causes include supporting the socially disadvantaged through inclusion, education and the development of financial awareness and digital literacy, as well as supporting Hungarian art and culture (Hungarian Art and Business).